Avanishx05/SSD_A1/Readme.md

 1. mongosh gigtask_db mongo/01_collections_and_indexes.js
 2. Seed data: python3 data_generation/mongo_seeder.py
 3. Run workflow scripts: mongo/02_workflow3_geonear.js, mongo/03_workflow4_facet.js

+**Note on invocation:** all mongo/*.js scripts are meant to be run with the target database passed on the command line, as shown above (mongosh gigtask_db
+<file>.js).
+01_collections_and_indexes.js additionally includes an explicit
+use gigtask_db; since it performs schema-creating writes (collections, validators, indexes) and should not depend on how it is invoked.
+02_workflow3_geonear.js and 03_workflow4_facet.js rely on the database being selected via the command line as shown above.

 **mongo_seeder.py is also not idempotent.** It does not drop or clear existing documents before inserting, so running it more than once (or with different